ucsb-cs184-f24/team04-GOLDTracker/team/sprint03/lec18.md

 ## **Xinyao Song:**
 #### **I DID**
-- Finished Jest testing for two screens
+- Fixed UI for home so that when user scroll down the category search stop as expected

 #### **I WILL DO**
-- Fix bug in home
+- Continue to refine this home feature

 #### **BLOCKERS**
-- N/A
+- there is a unwanted white bar at the bottom when user scroll

 ## **Zhen Bi:**
 #### **I DID**